tpartridge89/ElderTeej/README.md

 - [A full gameplay guide is now available!](https://github.com/tpartridge89/ElderTeej/blob/main/Gameplay%20Guide.md)

 **Important hot keys:**
 G to toggle helmet
 H to call horse
 M4 for dual wield blocking
 DEL for STB Widgets menu
-END for ENB menu
+END for Community Shaders menu
+PGDN for Modex
 F11 for Hotkey Reminder

 **Important notes:**
-- <s>Gamepad++ has been bundled with the list, but I do not use controller and have not configured it.
-I am happy to use anyone's custom setup that they get working for it if they want to provide one that they've tested, otherwise</s> Gamepad++ has been removed.
-I have tested controller with the vanilla control scheme and it works: LB works as the dodge key when tapped, sprint key when held down and moving, and the activator button for Dynamic Activation Key.
-- Ultrawide options have been included but not extensively tested.
-I don't own a monitor to test ultrawide on, so this is not currently something I can provide secondary support for.
+- Upscaling for Community Shaders is included in the list, but not enabled by default.
+- There is controller support through Modern Controlmap but will require some setup/config.
+Please see the gameplay guide for recommendations and instructions.

 **Known bugs:**
 - <s>On start up, opening presets or naming your character before all scripts initialize can cause your character to die and get a "Dialogue Quest Failed to Start" pop up.
 Close the game and re-open, start a new character, and wait a bit.</s> This appears to have been resolved through the removal of an offending mod; however, I will leave it listed, just in case.